evoluteur/evolutility-ui-jquery/README.md

 Evolutility's views have a Backbone model (to define the data) and also a UI-model (to define the UI for this model).

-All views for a Backbone model and collection are defined by only one UI-Model acting as a single source of truth for the definition of all UI elements across views.
+All views for a Backbone model and collection share a single UI-Model which defines of all UI elements across views in a simple declarative way.

 Evolutility provides 3 types of view
 * Views for a model: View, Edit, Mini (quick edit), JSON.